leemcotech/printf/README.md

-this is my readme for my printf project
+this is my readme FILE for my printf  TEAM project.